 The primary value of patient communication systems is in their ability to help with patient retention.
 To help reduce no-shows and cancellations, most systems let you send text messages, emails, or automated phone calls to remind patients about upcoming appointments, and to confirm appointments.
 Lighthouse 360, one of the top dental patient communication systems, reports that its users are able to reduce no-shows by an average of 40%.
 Many systems also have the capability to "cluster" family appointments, so that there is only one message sent to the entire family, as opposed to one message for each family member.
 This helps families avoid being bombarded by appointment reminders, and also adds a level of professionalism to your messaging.

 The systems can also help reactivate patients by identifying those who are due for appointments, and sending them emails, letters, or postcards in order to remind them that they need to schedule an appointment.
+Some systems, such as Lighthouse 360 and RevenueWell, are able to read treatment plans from your practice management system, and identify patients who have unscheduled treatment plan procedures.
+By messaging these patients, you can help prevent them from falling through the cracks, and ensure that they receive the care that they need.

 Newsletters are an important aspect of maintaining a strong relationship with your patients.
 They help keep your practice at the top of the patient's mind, so that when they need to see a dentist, you'll be the first option that they consider.
 In addition, newsletters can be an excellent way to help improve patient education, which can ultimately lead to an increase in case acceptance.